Craig Davies: Bolton Wanderers sign Barnsley striker

-"Craig is a player I am really fond of.
+He told the club website: "Craig is a player I am really fond of.
 I actually tried to sign him a couple of years ago and he will bring all the right ingredients to our club.

 "He is hungry.
 He hasn't got the T-shirt of playing in the Premier League, but is desperate to get it.
 He's a good age and represents very good value for the football club.